 Tithe Barn (National Trust) – free entry but then it is quite basic (and old).
 Church next door also has ancient features such as the royal crest on the rood screen – see photo.

 Boat Inn, Ashleworth.
 SO818251 North of Gloucester on west bank of River Severn.
 Popular with cyclists, with food including generous sandwiches, burgers, hot meals (carvery on Sundays), good range of real ales and ciders.
-Liable to flood in the winter!
+At June 2021 the combination of floods and pandemic disruption mean it might not reopen, or at least not as before.

 The Royal Exchange Inn on the A417 (Hartpury, GL19 3BW).
 Phone 01452 700273.